Affiliate links on SoundGuys may earn us a commission. Learn more.

 What does the Harman curve sound like?
 Theoretically, it makes headphones sound much like a good set of stereo speakers in a good listening room, but without any crosstalk or reverberation.

 The diffuse field response

 If you were to measure the acoustic output from a loudspeaker in an untreated, reflective room at your eardrum, the response shape you would get would include the effects of your head, shoulders and ears.
 What you’ll measure at the ear can be approximated by a transfer function—shown above—referred to as the diffuse field response.
 Unsurprisingly, the upper midrange and high frequency boost this response provides is reflected in the shape of the Harman curve.
 You’ll also notice the Harman curve includes a bass boost—this is both to simulate the low frequency enhancement that a typical room gives to loudspeakers (known as room gain), and a result of the preferences of the listeners in the tests.

-We felt that we should adopt the slightly extended high frequency response and maintained sub bass output shown by the Harman curve, since our averaged, measured data include the very real mechanical limitations of the headphones we tested, and doesn’t necessarily represent the absolute ideal in terms of performance.
+We felt that we should slightly extend the high frequency response and maintain the sub bass output shown by the Harman curve, since our averaged, measured data include the very real mechanical limitations of the headphones we tested, and doesn’t necessarily represent the absolute ideal in terms of performance.
 After these minor tweaks, we present The 2021 SoundGuys Headphone Target Response Curve (AKA SoundGuys Curve v2.0), shown above.